jhessin/bitburner-files/src/outline.md

 - hacknet.ts/js: This script will automatically purchase and expand hacknet servers.
 This is an optionally script that must be manually started as it is not cost effective on some bitnodes.

+- hack.ts: This is a script to hack a given server.
+Nothing fancy, but it can be run from any server easily.

+- share.ts: This is a script to continuously share a computers resources.